MattRoss34/prettify-json-web-ext/readme.md

-# Kibana ➕
+# Prettify JSON ➕

-This web extension modifies the output from Kibana to pretty print the JSON fields.
+This web extension modifies the output from web pages to pretty print the JSON fields.

-This extension is a rewrite of [kibana-plus-chrome-extension](https://github.com/kirill578/kibana-plus-chrome-extension) so that it works in Firefox and Chrome.
+This extension is a rewrite of [kibana-plus-web-ext](https://github.com/webdeveric/kibana-plus-web-ext).

 ## Local development